 If you’ve dropped or knocked your lens, its internal workings can be disturbed or damaged, even if the lens looks fine on the outside.
 We’ll check the focusing action is working correctly, that the lens zooms smoothly (if it’s a zoom lens) and that electronic communication with the digital camera is working as it should.

 The best way to prevent problems with your lenses is to keep your kit regularly serviced.
-At Fixation, we provide servicing for professional photographers, businesses, enthusiasts and whoever else needs it!
+At Fixation, we provide servicing for professional photographers, businesses and enthusiasts!

 We have the latest testing and alignment equipment that allows us to ensure all lenses are working correctly.
 We use Canon-approved cleaning products to make sure all the parts of the lens are clean and free from debris and detritus, which can cause issues in the zooming or focusing action.